ankitgupta103/watchmen/netrajaal/Signal-bridge-POC/BridgeX-ESP/README.md

 ### Flashing Fails with "serial TX path seems to be down"

-**This error means: Device is detected and in download mode, but the TX wire (ESP32 TX → Computer RX) is not working.**
+**Root Cause**: This error occurs when esptool cannot complete the sync handshake with the ESP32.
+The device is detected and in download mode, but esptool cannot send commands to it.

+**Most Common Causes**:
+1. **TX wire broken or disconnected** (ESP32 TX → USB-to-Serial RX)
+2. **Timing issue** - Device exits boot mode before esptool connects
+3. **USB-to-Serial adapter issue** - Faulty adapter or driver problem
+4. **USB cable issue** - Charge-only cable (not data-capable)

 #### Quick Diagnostic Test